RobinL/d3_course/raw_material/webvis.md

 # Introduction to data visualisation on the web

 ---

 ## Course outline

-Learning interactive data visualisation is about mastering a few core concepts:
+Learning interactive data visualisation is about getting to grips with a few core concepts:

 * The relationship between Javascript, HTML and CSS
 * How HTML and SVG code is translated by the browser into graphics.
-* D3 as an interface between data and SVG/HTML code.
+* D3 as an intermediary between data and SVG/HTML code.
+    * 'Binding' data to the DOM (creating a connection between the raw data and its visual representation)
-    * Data binding, and enter, update and exit
+    * Changing the visual representation when the data changes: enter, update and exit
     * Scales
     * Axes
     * Transitions
+* Event driven interactivity
 * Manipulating datasets in Javascript.

-This course uses a 'learning by doing' approach - I will talk at you as little as possible.
+We will use a 'learning by doing' approach - I will talk at you as little as possible and get you to do as much as possible.

 If you are reading online, you can press 'P' to see presenter notes for the slides.